J-F-Liu/pom/doc/article.md

 | p.collect()        | Collect all matched input symbols.       |
 | p.discard()        | Discard parser output.                   |

-There are operations to create new parsers based on other parsers.
+These are operations to create new parsers based on other parsers.
+The choice of operators is established by their operator precedence, arity and "meaning".

+Use `*` to ignore the result of first operand on the start of an expression, `+` and `-` can fulfill the need on the rest of the expression.
+For example, `A * B * C - D + E - F` wil return the result of C and E as a pair.

 ## Using the code